Migrating from ISC DHCP to Kea DHCP using the Migration Assistant

 Migration is hard – so why do it?

-Moving to a new software package may be necessary to get the benefits of new code or new hardware.
-However, migration is also an opportunity to learn more about aspects of your network and your DHCP configuration that may not have been touched in a while.
+Migration is also an opportunity to learn more about aspects of your network and your DHCP configuration that may not have been touched in a while.
 As a result, your configuration may become simpler and cleaner.
 Migration also gives you a chance to document the new configuration, something which can often get overlooked.

-But since migration can be a daunting process, ISC recommends several small- to mid-sized migrations over time rather than one large migration.
+Since migration can be a daunting process, ISC recommends several small- to mid-sized migrations over time rather than one large migration.

 When is the best time to migrate?